Little Italy, Montreal: History

 The Italian presence in Quebec dates to the seventeenth century, when Italians from the Piedmont region served in the Carignan-Salières Regiment.
 There were also a few traders and artisans who came mainly from northern Italy.
 In the nineteenth century, larger scale Italian immigration began to develop.
 These immigrants were predominantly male farmers from the southern regions.
 These immigrants, mostly temporary, worked in railways, mines and lumber camps.

 In the early twentieth century, the composition of immigrants began to change.
 It was then characterized by permanent immigrants and family reunification.
 The majority of immigrants worked in the construction and maintenance of railways (Canadian Pacific Railway and Grand Trunk Railway).
-Soon they built their own churches and institutions such as the magnificent Church of the Madonna della Difesa.
+Soon they built their own churches and institutions such as the Church of the Madonna della Difesa.

 The largest wave of Italian immigrants arrived with the end of World War II.
 Between 1946 and 1960, thousands of Italian workers and peasants landed in the Port of Montreal or in the Port of Halifax (famously Pier 21) and proceeded on to Montreal by train (with a majority admitted under the family reunification).
 A large part of them settled around the Jean Talon Market and the Church of Madonna della Difesa, giving birth to Little Italy.

 From 1961 to 1975, immigration had diversified and was characterized by a high proportion of workers in manufacturing and construction.
 It was after the 1970s that a sharp decline in immigration from Italy occurred.